renjohn/SitefinityDocker/README.md

 ## Upgrade Procedures

 1. Upgrade the Sitefinity Web App solution using the Sitefinity CLI
-    * ex:   sf upgrade "SitefinityWebApp\SitefinityWebApp.sln" "14.2.7900" --acceptLicense
+    * ex:   sf upgrade "c:\SitefinityDocker\src\SitefinityWebApp\SitefinityWebApp.sln" "14.2.7900" --acceptLicense
 2. Use the nuget package manager to update the Renderer solution to match
 3. Update the version numbers in the docker compose files in both the SitefinityWebApp and Renderer folders
 4. Re-run `.\buildsitefinitybackend.ps1` from the root directory to rebuild the SitefinityWebApp container

 ## Custom Settings

-Memory Settings are set in the Renderer docker-compose.yml or .env file as mem_limit 2GB for MySql, 8GB for the SitefinityWebApp backend.
+Memory Settings are set in the Renderer docker-compose.yml or .env file as mem_limit 2GB for the Linux containers.
 You can increase/decrease the numbers based on your hardware situation.
 You need at least 1GB for MySql and 4GB for the backend.
-You can also set a limit the same way for the Renderer.

 ## Trouble Shooting

-Ensure you are running Docker Desktop in Windows Container mode Ensure you have experimental set to true in the Docker Desktop Settings If you get container failed to start or stop - run 'docker compose down' in the solution directory.
+- Ensure you are running Docker Desktop in Windows Container mode
+- Ensure you have experimental set to true in the Docker Desktop Settings
+- If you get container failed to start or stop - run 'docker compose down' in the solution directory.
 You may need to do it more than once.
-If you get errors regarding symlinks and can't start Docker Desktop, you may need to clear out your docker data directory using https://github.com/moby/docker-ci-zap
+- If you get errors regarding symlinks and can't start Docker Desktop, you may need to clear out your docker data directory using https://github.com/moby/docker-ci-zap

 Error that you may run into when running `.\buildsitefinitybackend.ps1`
 Status: hcsshim::PrepareLayer - failed failed in Win32: Incorrect function.
 (0x1), Code: 1